oracle-quickstart/oci-kubernetes-monitoring/README.md

 - Download all the files from [this dir](/logan/docker-images/v1.0/debian/) into a local machine having access to internet.
 - Run the following command to build the docker image.
     - *docker build -t fluentd_oci_la -f Dockerfile .*
-- The docker image built from above step, can be either pushed to Docker Hub or OCI Container Registry (OCIR) or to a Local Docker Registry depending on the requirements.
+- The docker image built from the above step, can either be pushed to Docker Hub or OCI Container Registry (OCIR) or to a Local Docker Registry depending on the requirements.
     - [How to push the image to Docker Hub](https://docs.docker.com/docker-hub/repos/#pushing-a-docker-container-image-to-docker-hub)
     - [How to push the image to OCIR](https://www.oracle.com/webfolder/technetwork/tutorials/obe/oci/registry/index.html).
     - [How to push the image to Local Registry](https://docs.docker.com/registry/deploying/).